-In this edition we are featuring Bruce Metzger, a long time and most valued member of our club who helped bring us to the digital age.
+In this edition we are featuring Jim Patrina, a long time and valued member of our club who helped bring us to the digital age.

 Feel free to email me names of deserving honorees.

 Jim Patrina has been a Simsbury Camera Club mainstay for many years.
 His major contribution has been being the man behind the projector collecting, organizing and recording the thousands of images that were sent to him each year to be presented to the judges and then shown at club meetings.
 The monthly competitions are the lifeblood of the club where all members receive feedback on their photographic efforts.
 Jim has also been a stalwart attender at committee meetings that review the image for outside competition and end of the year awards.